Creators are not just creative people who work in the creative industries.

 3. Committing to always up my game, to continue learning and growing

-It’s not just about expanding my own perspective, learning the craft or honing my skills in the different fields I choose to operate in…
+It’s not just about expanding my own perspective, learning the craft or honing my skills in different fields I choose to play in…

 It’s about learning about myself, deepening my connection to who I am and connecting to the contributions I want to create in the world.